Women Game Players, Characters and Creators – NRATI

 understanding, productively challenging individual and collective ways through

 the realms of language and interpretation.
-To participate in No Reading
+To participate in No Reading is to invoke an exuberant

 not-knowing, seeking out moments of collective illumination.
 No